 - Ongoing family, relationship and/or other counseling during re-entry to family systems

-- Plan addressing continued attendance to 12-step groups, sponsorship and service commitments
+- Plan addressing continued attendance at 12-step meetings, sponsorship and service commitments

 - Regular and ongoing communication with New Freedom Academy alumni liaison